 2. Australia has a stunning and varied natural landscape with pristine beaches, majestic mountains, waterfalls, forests, red deserts and wide-open skies.

 3. Australia’s unique wildlife delights people of all ages.
-There are kangaroos, koalas, wombats, platypus, echidna, crocodiles & endangered Tasmanian Devils to name a few.
+There are kangaroos, koalas, wombats, platypus, echidna, crocodiles & endangered Tasmanian Devils and more unique animals waiting to meet you.